MicrosoftDocs/windows-itpro-docs/windows/manage/waas-restart.md

 ## Limit restart delays

-By default, after an update is installed, automatic restart outside of active hours occurs after 7 days unless the user restarts the PC sooner.
-You can use the **Specify deadline before auto-restart for update installation** policy to change the delay to a number of days between 2 and 14.
+After an update is installed, Windows 10 attemtps automatic restart outside of active hours.
+If the restart does not succeed after 7 days (by default), the user will see a notification that restart is required.
+You can use the **Specify deadline before auto-restart for update installation** policy to change the delay from 7 days to a number of days between 2 and 14.

 ## Group Policy settings for restart